 New users can explore everything available on Met Opera on Demand with a free, introductory 7-day trial.
 To begin, simply click “Start Your Free Trial”, log in to the Met website (or Register if you do not yet have an account), and provide a credit card to activate your free trial.
 Your credit card will not be charged at this time.
 If you do not cancel your trial before the end of 7 days, it will automatically convert to a Monthly subscription and the Met will charge your credit card $14.99/month until you choose to cancel.
 You may cancel the Free Trial or subscription at any time on the Met website, but please note that no refunds will be given.

 How fast does my internet connection need to be?

 A fast and reliable broadband internet connection is required for Met Opera on Demand.
 At a minimum, your download speed must be 1.5 mbps.
 For optimal playback, especially for HD videos, we recommend download speeds of at least 3 mbps.
 Faster download speeds will ensure a better playback experience on all devices currently supported by Met Opera on Demand.

 Can I watch on my TV?

-At this time, the best way to access the catalog on your TV is by connecting the Met Opera on Demand iPad app to your Apple TV using AirPlay.
+Users may also connect the Met Opera on Demand iPad app to Apple TV using AirPlay and the Met Opera on Demand Android app to Chromecast.
 Additionally, it may be possible to connect your computer directly to your TV with an HDMI cable.

 Is Met Opera on Demand available and accessible outside the US?

 Yes, Met Opera on Demand is available worldwide.
-Please note, however, that a small number of specific performances are only available through the Met Opera on Demand website in certain countries.
+Please note, however, that a small number of specific performances are only available through the Met Opera on Demand website (and not any of the apps/other platforms) in certain countries.
 Please refer to the list of Limited Availability Titles for more information.